last update: 25.9.2021 - 2pm

 Capacity of all public transport means is cut by 50% to avoid crowding; Green Pass is not necessary on public transportation.

-Italy is processing about 250‘000 tests every day and has a positive rate of well below 3%.
+With summer vacations ending and people returning to their homes, testing has increased to about 300'000 tests per day with a positive rate of around 1,3%.
 As in most other European countries new positive cases are being traced and focus spots managed accordingly.

-On the vaccination effort the country is on a good way, so far 117,1 doses per 100 inhabitants have been given, about 55,7% of the entire population has been fully inoculated, while 65,3% of the population is at least partially protected (72,5% of people over 12 years of age).
+On the vaccination effort the country is on a good way, so far 141,2 doses per 100 inhabitants have been given, 70,5% of the entire population has been fully inoculated, while 75,5% of the population is at least partially protected (population over 12 years of age: 77,4% fully inoculated, 82,9% at least partially protected).

 Detailed information and statistics about the Italian vaccination effort maybe found here: https://lab24.ilsole24ore.com/numeri-vaccini-italia-mondo/#